grimnebulin/rss-tree/README.md

                 $self->new_element('div', [ 'i', $img->attr('title') ])
             );
         }
+        return;
     }

+(Here I mutate the item content in-place, and return nothing from the `render` method, so that the changed content is presented as the feed's output.)

 Yet another feed has items that are reviews of movies, TV shows, video games, etc, and each links to a page that grades the object of the